 Zoloft belongs to a class of medications called selective serotonin reuptake inhibitors (SSRIs), along with Celexa (citalopram), Lexapro (escitalopram), Prozac (fluoxetine), Luvox (fluvoxamine), and Paxil (paroxetine).
-Though serotonin and norepinephrine reuptake inhibitors (SNRIs) and a tricyclic antidepressant (TCA) called clomipramine are also sometimes used to treat OCD symptoms, SSRIs are the most common medications prescribed for this purpose.
+While serotonin and norepinephrine reuptake inhibitors (SNRIs) and a tricyclic antidepressant (TCA) called clomipramine are also sometimes prescribed for OCD symptoms, SSRIs are the most common.

-Another thing people need to consider when taking Zoloft is the side effects it’s associated with—side effects that people may experience whether the drug reduces their OCD symptoms or not.
-Many of these are mild to moderate and tend to disappear within a few weeks.
-That said, other side effects can persist longer.
+It’s important to educate yourself on the potential side effects of Zoloft.
+Many side effects are mild to moderate and tend to disappear within a few weeks, while others can persist for longer.
 Some of Zoloft’s more common side effects include:

 - dry mouth